seanbaxter/DirectXShaderCompiler/lib/Target/README.txt

  return (abs(x)) >= 0;
 }
 This should optimize to x == INT_MIN.
 (With -fwrapv.)
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//